Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Lilli Pilli - Port Hacking - Dolans Bay, placing the area among the bottom 25% of areas assessed nationally

-Lilli Pilli - Port Hacking - Dolans Bay has seen around 7 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, 36 homes were approved, with an additional 2 approved so far in FY26.
+Lilli Pilli - Port Hacking - Dolans Bay has had approximately 7 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, 36 homes were approved, with another 7 approved in FY26 so far.

-The average number of new residents per year per dwelling constructed over these years was 0.5.
-This suggests that new construction is meeting or exceeding demand, providing more options for buyers and enabling population growth.
-The average construction value of new properties is $767,000, indicating a focus on the premium segment.
-Compared to Greater Sydney, Lilli Pilli - Port Hacking - Dolans Bay has significantly less development activity, 69.0% below the regional average per person.
-This scarcity typically strengthens demand and prices for existing properties.
-Recent construction comprises 57.0% standalone homes and 43.0% attached dwellings, with a growing mix of townhouses and apartments offering options across different price points.
+On average, over these five years, there have been about 0.5 new residents per year for each dwelling constructed.
+This suggests that new construction is meeting or exceeding demand, providing more options for buyers and potentially enabling population growth beyond current expectations.
+The average expected construction cost of new properties in the area is $632,000, indicating a focus on the premium segment.
+Compared to Greater Sydney, Lilli Pilli - Port Hacking - Dolans Bay has significantly less development activity, with 69.0% fewer dwellings approved per person than the regional average.
+This scarcity of new dwellings typically strengthens demand and prices for existing properties.
+Recent construction in the area comprises 57.0% standalone homes and 43.0% attached dwellings, showing a shift from the current housing mix, which is currently 95.0% houses.

 Frequently Asked Questions - Development